 Constructor

-- In Solidity, code that is inside a constructor or part of a global variable declaration is not part of a deployed contract’s runtime bytecode.
+In Solidity, code that is inside a constructor or part of a global variable declaration is not part of a deployed contract’s runtime bytecode.
 This code is executed only once, when the contract instance is deployed.

-- proxies are completely oblivious to the storage trie changes that are performed by the constructor.
+proxies are completely oblivious to the storage trie changes that are performed by the constructor.

-- This is solved using the
+This is solved using the initialize function

-function can only be called once, a simple modifier is used.
+To ensure that the initialize function can only be called once, a simple modifier is used.
 OpenZeppelin Upgrades provides this functionality via a contract that can be extended:

 // contracts/MyContract.sol